MelnikovSergey/typical-tasks/README.md

 # MCS_JS_Basic

-Workbook on Github Moscow coding school
+Workbook on Github Moscow Сoding School

 Why do I need it?
 I'm a former coder...